Ashutoshjha0007/Intel_Unnati_chatbot_Ashutosh_Jha/README.md

 In this problem statement we must perform simple LLM inference on a CPU and understand the process of fine-tuning LLMs for custom applications.
 We also must become familiar with the basics of Generative AI and its applications.
 In the end we must produce a Custom Chatbot with Fine-tuned Pre-trained Large Language Model (LLM) using Intel AI Tools.

+# Files

+.env -> Sets up the configuration parameters for the project, including logging level, model specifications, cache directories, server details, and model precision.

+requirements.txt -> requirements that need to be downloaded

+llm_downloader.py ->  Prepares and optimizes the language model by downloading it and converting it into various formats (FP16, INT8, INT4) suitable for inference using OpenVINO.

+vectorstore_generator.py -> Extracts text from PDF files, splits the text into manageable chunks, generates embeddings for the text chunks, and stores them in a vector database (Chroma DB).

+server.py -> Sets up a FastAPI server that handles user queries, retrieves relevant information from the vector store, and generates responses using the language model.

+client.py -> Provides a Streamlit-based frontend interface for users to interact with the chatbot.
+It sends user queries to the FastAPI server and displays the responses.

 # How To Run
 >[!CAUTION]
 >DOWNLOADING THESE DEPENDENCIES MAY TAKE LONG , YOU ONLY NEED TO DOWNLOAD THEM ONCE